omar-mostafa81/omar-mostafa81/README.md

 **Robotics Enthusiast | AI Explorer | Problem Solver**

-I’m an Electrical Engineering and Computer Science student passionate about robotics and AI.
+I’m an Electrical Engineering and Computer Science student passionate about robotics and AI (GPA: 3.847/4.0).
 I love building innovative solutions and exploring the intersection of hardware and software.
 ---

 ### 🚀 About Me